cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 <img class="inline" src="{{ "/2017-05-27-a-webops-post-mortem/kanye-not-impressed.jpg" | prepend: site.cdnurl }}" alt="Kanye West is not impressed" title="Cool, calm and collected" />

-We formed a hypothesis that freshly launched instances of the Content API might behave correctly and we proceeded to test this.
-Fortunately, we were right!
+We formed a hypothesis that freshly launched instances of the Content API might behave correctly and we found that we were right!
+We detached the unhealthy Content API instances from the load balancers and the errors we have observed subsided.
-The unhealthy hosts were manually marked out of the load balancers and services were fully restored - at least for the immediate future.

 We did have the option to instead simply restart the unhealthy instances, but our process also encourages the preservation of evidence.
 Restarting the instances would have reset their state - and as we learned later - would have reset the key metric we neglected to observe.
-We would not have found the root cause until the issue resurfaced and again impacted production.
+We might not have found the root cause until the issue resurfaced to again impact production.

+At this stage, we had no reason to believe that the circumstances that led to this incident had in any way changed.

 ## Root cause analysis